fieldbook/api-docs/codelets/slackbot.md

 }
 ```

-Publish, and try it out.
+Publish, and try it out: `/project foo`.
 Your bot should print out "oof".

 ## That was still pretty trivial